 - a.
-Maintenance Activities for the adopted FFY 2021-2026 TIP - Coordinate with the ODOT Region 2 STIP Coordinator on TIP and STIP changes for projects within the SKATS MPO. - Check that projects in the adopted TIP match the adopted STIP. - Check that projects in the adopted TIP are correctly specified in ODOT's Financial Plan (produced monthly). - Revise, when necessary, the adopted SKATS TIP (via amendments, adjustments, or administrative modifications) based on new federal or non-federal funding availability and/or changes in projects as they proceed with their development. - Follow the TIP's Management Process for all TIP revisions. - Follow SKATS PPP (Public Participation Plan) for any TIP Amendments - Attend quarterly STIP/TIP meetings b.
-Begin process to develop the FFY 2024-2029 TIP
+Maintenance Activities for the Adopted FFY 2024-2029 TIP - Coordinate with the ODOT Region 2 STIP Coordinator on TIP and STIP changes for projects within the SKATS MPO. - Check that projects in the adopted TIP match the adopted STIP. - Check that projects in the adopted TIP are correctly specified in ODOT's Financial Plan (produced monthly). - Revise, when necessary, the adopted SKATS TIP (via amendments, adjustments, or administrative modifications) based on new federal or nonfederal funding availability and/or changes in projects as they proceed with their development. - Follow the TIP's Management Process for all TIP revisions. - Follow SKATS PPP (Public Participation Plan) for any TIP Amendments. - Attend quarterly STIP/TIP meetings. - Work with ODOT and SAMTD to organize data for the required Annual List of Obligated Projects Report (per 23 CFR 450.334) which shows which projects (or project phases) have been obligated by FHWA or have received an FTA grant.